Patrice Pavis: Academic Positions

-Patrice Pavis was previously Professor of Theatre Studies at Paris VIII University.
+Around 1983–84, Pavis was teaching in the Institute of Theatre Studies at Paris III University.
+Patrice Pavis was also Professor of Theatre Studies at Paris VIII University.

 Concept of "verbo-corps"

 In 1987, Pavis suggested a new theory regarding the translation of dramatic works.
 The idea of 'verbo-corps' has been described as "highly theoretical" and criticized for leaving "a gap between theory and translatory practice which cannot be closed".
 The theory suggests a culture-specific union between language and gesture used subconsciously by every writer.
 Pavis suggested that the translator needed to be able to comprehend the union in the original and reconstruct it in the translation.